Chronic toxicity: PEC/PNEC

 The probable effects concentration (PEC), the concentration predicted to be in the environment, is compared with the PNEC in risk assessment.
 The PEC takes into account both acute and chronic exposures to toxicants.

 ACR/AF

-The acute to chronic ratio (ACR) allows for an estimation of chronic toxicity using acute toxicity data.
+The acute to chronic ratio (ACR) allows for an estimation of Chronic toxicity using acute toxicity data.
 It is calculated by dividing the LC50 by the MATC.
 The inverse of this (MATC/LC50) is termed the application factor (AF).
 AFs can be used when chronic toxicity data is not known for a specific species.

-Challenges with chronic toxicity testing
+Challenges with testing

 The chronic toxicity of toxicants is useful information to know in determining water quality guidelines, but this information is not always easily obtained.
 Chronic toxicity tests can be costly and difficult, due to challenges in keeping control organisms alive, maintaining water quality, retaining constant chemical exposures, and the sheer time required for tests.
 Because of this, acute toxicity tests are more commonly employed, and ACRs and AFs are used to estimate chronic toxicity of toxicants to organisms.